-If you're on a medically supervised weight loss program in New Windsor, NY, you've probably heard that protein is important.
-But with so much conflicting nutrition advice online, it can be hard to know exactly which protein sources work best — especially when you're also using treatments like Semaglutide, Tirzepatide, or B12 shots.
-At HM Care Clinic, our board-certified physician and care team help patients in Orange County, NY combine the right nutrition habits with proven medical therapies to support healthy, sustainable weight management.
+Patients enrolled in a medically supervised weight loss program in New Windsor, NY often hear that protein is important.
+But with so much conflicting nutrition advice online, it can be hard to know which protein sources fit best — especially for patients who are also receiving treatments such as GLP-1 receptor agonist therapy or B12 shots.
+At HM Care Clinic, our board-certified physician and care team help patients in Orange County, NY combine sound nutrition habits with medically supervised therapies to support healthy, sustainable weight management.
+Individual results vary.

-Here's a practical, evidence-informed guide to the best protein sources for medical weight loss patients — and why getting this right matters more than most people realize.
+Here's a practical, evidence-informed guide to protein sources commonly recommended for medical weight loss patients — and why this part of the plan deserves attention.

 Why Protein Is Especially Important on a Medical Weight Loss Plan

-When your body is in a caloric deficit — whether naturally or assisted by GLP-1 receptor agonist medications like Semaglutide or Tirzepatide — it doesn't only burn fat.
-Without enough dietary protein, it can also break down lean muscle tissue.
-That's the opposite of what most weight loss patients want.
+When the body is in a caloric deficit — whether through diet alone or with the support of GLP-1 receptor agonist therapy — it does not draw only on fat stores.
+Without enough dietary protein, lean muscle tissue can also be broken down.
+That is generally the opposite of what most weight loss patients are working toward.

-Protein helps preserve lean muscle mass during weight loss, which is critical because muscle drives your resting metabolic rate.
-In plain terms: the more muscle you keep, the more calories your body burns at rest — even after you stop losing weight.
+Protein helps preserve lean muscle mass during weight loss, which matters because muscle contributes to resting metabolic rate.
+In plain terms: the more muscle a patient retains, the more energy the body uses at rest — even after weight loss slows or stops.

 Protein also promotes a feeling of fullness (satiety).
-For patients on GLP-1 therapies like Semaglutide or Tirzepatide, appetite is already being managed in part by the medication.
-High-quality protein amplifies that effect and helps stabilize blood sugar levels between meals.
+For patients receiving GLP-1 based therapy, appetite is already being influenced in part by the medication.
+High-quality protein can complement that effect and helps support steadier blood sugar between meals.

-General clinical guidelines for individuals undergoing medical weight loss typically suggest somewhere between 1.2 and 1.6 grams of protein per kilogram of body weight per day, though your individual target depends on your starting weight, activity level, kidney function, and the specific program you're following.
-Our board-certified physician at HM Care Clinic will help you determine your personalized protein goal as part of your comprehensive weight loss plan.
+General clinical guidelines for individuals undergoing medical weight loss often suggest somewhere between 1.2 and 1.6 grams of protein per kilogram of body weight per day, though an individual target depends on starting weight, activity level, kidney function, and the specific program being followed.
+Our board-certified physician at HM Care Clinic determines a personalized protein goal after an in-person evaluation, as part of a comprehensive weight management plan.

-The Best Protein Sources for Medical Weight Loss Patients
+Protein Sources Commonly Recommended for Medical Weight Loss Patients

 1. Lean Poultry — Chicken & Turkey Breast